Nathan Johnson (abolitionist): Domestic servants

 The couple were in the employ of Charles Waln Morgan, a prominent whaling captain, as domestic servants.
 Morgan, who had lived in Philadelphia, moved to New Bedford and married Sarah Rodman in June 1819.
 Polly was employed by the Morgans by late January 1820.
 Nathan was employed by the Morgans (Note: Morgan may have brought Nathan Johnson to New Bedford.) as was Polly's daughter, Rhoda.
 The family likely lived on Union Street in the Morgan's house, because they did not have their own residence in 1820.
-Morgan, identified as a wealthy Quaker family for whom the Johnson's worked as domestic servants, helped the Johnsons buy their properties on Seventh Street.
+Morgan, identified as a wealthy Quaker family for whom the Johnsons worked as domestic servants, helped the Johnsons buy their properties on Seventh Street.

 Businessman

 Polly made cakes and confections that were purchased by wealthy families of New Bedford by 1836.
 She made cakes, candy, and ice creams for weddings and parties.
 They also sold superior quality jellies, spices, fruit, nuts, olives, and refreshments.
 By 1845, the Johnsons operated a confectionery and catering shop on Seventh Street.
 Polly sold free labor candy, meaning that there were no slaves involved in growth or manufacturing of sugar.
 The shop, located at 23 Seventh Street, sold candy sticks, ginger snaps, spruce gum, John Brown's Bullets, and Jackson Balls.
 She is said to have acquired some of her skills as a cook in France.
 Her clients included the wealthy families of New Bedford, including that of John Avery Parker and her former employer, Charles W. Morgan.

 They also had income from real estate investments and a few businesses that Johnson ran in the 1840s.
 He was the second most wealthy black man of New Bedford in 1849.
 He owned $18,700 in real estate and personal property.
 In the 1850s, they were among the wealthiest African Americans in the city.